dotnet/apireviews/2015-07-28-long-paths/README.md

   - Enable CoreCLR (Assembly & resource loading, not done)
 * Also want to support > MAX_PATH on Windows
   - Sharing early thinking, will recircle with deeper dives
-  - Many details need uncovered / answered
+  - Many details need to be uncovered / answered

 ### Implementation Order